Review of American Natural Premium Grain Free Dog Food

-Ingredients: Duck meal, peas, potatoes, pea flour, pork meat meall, salmon oil (preserved with mixed tocopherols), safflower oil (preserved with mixed tocopherols), tomato pomace, vegetable broth, flaxseed, potassium chloride, carrots, celery, parsley, lettuce, spinach, salt, chicory root extract, Yucca schidigera extract, sodium selenite, folic acid, vitamins [vitamin A acetate, vitamin D3 supplement, vitamin E supplement, vitamin B12 supplement, choline bitartrate, niacin supplement, d-calcium pantothenate, l-ascorbyl-2-polyphosphate, riboflavin supplement, thiamine mononitrate, pyridoxine hydrochloride, biotin], minerals [zinc sulfate, ferrous sulfate, manganous sulfate, magnesium sulfate, copper sulfate, cobalt carbonate, calcium iodate, sorbic acid (preservative), ferrous proteinate, zinc proteinate, copper proteinate, manganese proteinate, magnesium proteinate, cobalt proteinate], dried Lactobacillus acidophilus fermentation product, dried Bifidobacterium longum fermentation product, dried Lactobacillus plantarum fermentation product, dried Enterococcus faecium fermentation product
+Ingredients: Menhaden fish meal, peas, potatoes, pea flour, pork meat meal, salmon oil (preserved with mixed tocopherols), safflower oil (preserved with mixed tocopherols), tomato pomace, vegetable broth, flaxseed, potassium chloride, carrots, celery, parsley, lettuce, spinach, salt, chicory root extract, Yucca schidigera extract, sodium selenite, folic acid, vitamins [vitamin A acetate, vitamin D3 supplement, vitamin E supplement, vitamin B12 supplement, choline bitartrate, niacin supplement, d-calcium pantothenate, l-ascorbyl-2-polyphosphate, riboflavin supplement, thiamine mononitrate, pyridoxine hydrochloride, folic acid, biotin], minerals [zinc sulfate, ferrous sulfate, manganese sulfate, magnesium sulfate, copper sulfate, cobalt carbonate, calcium iodate, iron proteinate, zinc proteinate, copper proteinate, manganese proteinate, magnesium proteinate, cobalt proteinate], sorbic acid (preservative), dried Lactobacillus acidophilus fermentation product, dried Bifidobacterium longum fermentation product, dried Lactobacillus plantarum fermentation product, dried Pediococcus acidilactici fermentation product

 Red denotes controversial item

 |Calorie Weighted Basis